⚡ New: Atlas AI now tracks nutrition alongside your lifts. Free Forever tier. No credit card.

 Hevy is the right choice if you:

-Want the Best of Both Worlds...
-Plus AI?
+Want the Best of Both Worlds, Plus a Chat-Based AI Coach?

-PRPath combines Strong's simplicity with Hevy's power - and adds intelligent AI coaching that actually makes you stronger.
+PRPath combines Strong's simplicity with Hevy's feature depth, and adds Atlas, a conversational AI coach you can actually talk to mid-workout.

 A Third Option: PRPath